Gopal Kanji

-Gopal K. Kanji (1938 – 28 May 2010) AKA.
-Gopal Kishore Kanji was an Indian and British statistician.
+Gopal Kishore Kanji (1938 – 28 May 2010) was a British statistician.

+Early life and education

-The son of a professor of psychology, he was born in Patna, India in 1938.
+The son of a professor of psychology, Kanji was born in Patna, India in 1938.
 He obtained a bachelor's degree in mathematics and a master in statistics from Patna University.

+Career

-He moved to the UK in 1960 to join the statistics department of the University of Sheffield as a research assistant, where he later became an assistant lecturer.
+Kanji moved to the UK in 1960 to join the statistics department of the University of Sheffield as a research assistant, where he later became an assistant lecturer.
 In 1966 he moved to the Sheffield College of Technology and remained there when it merged with other institutions to become Sheffield City Polytechnic in 1969 and Sheffield Hallam University in 1992, eventually being promoted to professor and serving as head of the Department of Applied Statistics.